vvetta/vvetta/README.md

 ## About Me 😄

 Hi all!
-My name is Nikita and I'm 20 years old!
-I'm a Python Backend developer.
-My main framework is FastAPI, but I also know many other technologies.
+My name is Nikita, I'm 20 years old.
+I work as a Python backend + devops developer in the field of cryptocurrency.

 <!--
 **vvetta/vvetta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.